tomjaguarpaw/H2/posts/improving-the-typed-process-documentation.md

-  Similarly, `startProcess` and `stopProcess` [used to be documented at the top of the "Launch a process" section](https://hackage.haskell.org/package/typed-process-0.2.6.0/docs/System-Process-Typed.html#g:6) even though you're not suppose to use them.
+  Similarly, `startProcess` and `stopProcess` [used to be documented at the top of the "Launch a process" section](https://hackage.haskell.org/package/typed-process-0.2.6.0/docs/System-Process-Typed.html#g:6) even though you're not supposed to use them.
 You're supposed to use one of the `withProcess...` functions instead.
 Even *those* functions should be rarely used yet they took up positions 3-8.
 I [reordered